Jasplet/jasplet.github.io/_posts/2025-04-15-egu-poster-references.md

 Ah ha!
-Now I have tricked you into visitng my website!
+Now I have tricked you into visiting my website!

 These are the papers cited in my poster "Spatiotemporal variations in shear-wave splitting during the 2018-19 Surrey, UK, earthquake sequence.